renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

 ## Redis-DB
 ### STATE-DB
-This holds the current status of actions and their bindings
+This holds the current status of actions and their bindings.</br>
+[Please refer github repo for final YAANG models]

 #### ACTIONS-List
     container LOM_ACTIONS {